ovrcome/release-notes/ovrcome_server_release_notes.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.1.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## [1.12.5] - 2024-01-09 - Clinician portal UX improvements

+### Added
+Ability to create video descriptions using html to format them nicely

+- The ability to update and change the client address during checkout

+### Fixed
+- The clinic menu on the VR library page not matching the menu throughout the rest of the portal
+- Updated the T&Cs links to go the current terms and conditions page

+### Removed
+- The version check for the native quest and pico apps since they’re no longer being used

 ## [1.12.3] - 2024-12-19 - Subscription bug fixes

 ### Fixed